Community Health Benefits

-A deeply held core value is Beth Israel Deaconess' commitment to providing the highest quality, equitable care to all in our community.
-Leading this effort is the Board's Community Benefits Committee and senior administrative and clinical leadership, but it is not their responsibility alone.
-The success of our community benefits efforts to improve the health status of underserved communities lies in the integration of this value and dedication into the very fabric of the medical center's culture, policies, procedures and programs.
-This orientation is reflected in how we provide care at the medical center and in affiliated practices in urban neighborhoods and rural areas.
+Leading this effort is BIDMC's Community Benefits Advisory Committee and senior administrative and clinical staff, but it is not their responsibility alone.
+The success of our community benefits efforts to improve the health status of underserved communities lies in weaving our values and dedication into the very fabric of our culture, policies, procedures and programs.
+This is reflected in how we provide care at our medical center and across all affiliated practices.

-Providing direction for our collective commitment and effort are the Community Benefits Guiding Principles adopted by a broad-based constituency of the Board, senior leadership and staff.
+Providing direction for this collective commitment and effort are the Community Benefits Guiding Principles adopted by our Board, senior leadership and staff.

 - Guiding Principles